-Teylor: Old-old country would be very sad about new country is.
-The old country could also kick the poop out of new country.
+Teylor: Old country would be very sad about what new country is.

+Teylor: But old country could also kick the poop out of new country.
 So I would like to see that happen.

-Sydnee: Which is an argument for, like, Appalachia representing us.
+Sydnee: Which is an argument for like Appalachia representing us.